devdineshw/katacoda-scenarios/WSO2-Ballerina-HelloWorld/step2.md

 `bal new greeter`{{execute}}

-Switch to the VS Code view and Update main.bal with followwing content
+Switch to the IDE view and replace the main.bal content with following code

 ```
 import ballerina/http;